microsoft/TemplateStudio/docs/navigation-advanced.md

     }

     /// <summary>
-    /// Register a frame in the NavigationService using a specific frame key.
+    /// Initializes a frame in the NavigationService using a specific frame key.
     /// </summary>
     /// <param name="frameKey">Key that will identify the frame in the NavigationService.</param>
     /// <param name="frame">New frame to register in the NavigationService.</param>